 F: (720) 859-4158

-Professionalism Award- Recognizing best practices in medical professionalism education, the 2018 Alpha Omega Alpha Honor Medical Society Professionalism Award goes to: Florida International University Herbert Wertheim College of Medicine, for their professionalism curriculum, “The Professional Development Strand”.
+Recognizing best practices in medical professionalism education, the 2019 Alpha Omega Alpha Honor Medical Society Professionalism Award has been awarded to Renaissance School of Medicine at Stony Brook University for their Professional Identity Formation curriculum.

 Since its founding in 1902, Alpha Omega Alpha Honor Medical Society has recognized and advocated for excellence in scholarship, demonstrated professionalism, and the growth of physician leadership in the profession of medicine.
-Through 132 active Chapters in the United States and Lebanon, more than 4,000 new members are inducted into the society each year.
+Through 132 Chapters in medical schools across the United States and in Lebanon, more than 4,000 new members are inducted into the society each year.
 More than 55 Nobel Prize winners are members of Alpha Omega Alpha, as well as 11 of the 19 United States Surgeons General.
-Nearly 75% of Deans of U.S. medical schools are members of AΩA.
-Alpha Omega Alpha annually grants more than $1.75 million in fellowships, grants, and awards to medical students, residents, teachers, and community physicians.
+Nearly 75 percent of Deans of U.S. medical schools are members of AΩA.
+Alpha Omega Alpha annually grants $2 million in programs, fellowships, grants, and awards to medical students, residents, teachers, and community physicians.